 Best Time To:

-INSIDER TIP: If you’re coming to Whistler during the peak winter season months now is the time to make some dinner reservations.
+INSIDER TIP: If you’re coming to Whistler during the peak winter season, now is the time to make some dinner reservations.
 Check out this blog on avoiding “hangry” moments.

 DECEMBER

 Whistler in December in one word = magical.
 The village is a-twinkle with holiday lights and the hot chocolate is flowing.
 We’re taking in the best Canadian and international films at the Whistler Film Festival and racking up days on the hill.
-There’s a lot of fun to be had with the Whistler Holiday Experience, ice skating and more.
+There’s a lot of fun to be had at the Whistler Conference Centre’s Wintersphere, ice skating and more.

 December in Whistler Stats